• Apply now for Nov + Dec 2026 workshops!

 • Your existing physical theatre practice (short bio of previous training and shows)

-• Why bouffon?
+• Why this?
 Why now?

-• Any other driving provocations or inspirations that pull you towards this work.
+• Any other driving provocations or inspirations that pull you towards this work

 A note on AI.
 Please do not use AI to generate your letter, this is not a job application, it is not about you ‘looking good’ it is about you expressing your drives, motivations, urgencies and poetic visions.
 We are fierce resistors of the plagiarizing machine that is known as AI.
 We deplore its impact on ecology, society and creativity.
 AI is inherently uncreative and applications shaped by AI will not be accepted.